Listed below are contact details and bios for our current 2019 – 2020 Executive Officers and Board of Directors.

 Chris currently serves at the BC Chapter 15 IAAI President and Training Coordinator.
 Chris’s professional credentials include a MSc.Eng. as well as P.Eng.
 He is a Certified Fire and Explosion Investigator, Vehicle Fire Investigator and Instructor through NAFI.
-Chris works full time at Jensen Hughes Consulting Canada where he is in charge of the Vancouver office operations.
-Prior to this he was a Founding Partner at Sereca Fire Consulting Ltd. He continues to work as an active private fire investigator.
+Chris is the Principal of REED Engineering Consulting and previously worked full time at Jensen Hughes Consulting Canada where he was in charge of the Vancouver office operations.
+Prior to this, he was a Founding Partner at Sereca Fire Consulting Ltd. He continues to work as an active private fire investigator.
 He has investigated and analysed several hundred fires and explosions, including residential, commercial, industrial, heavy equipment, marine and many other large loss fires.
 Based on his knowledge of chemical processes and his forensic experience, Chris has written and lectured on the particular challenges related to fires in clandestine drug laboratories.
 As part of the fire research program founded by Sereca, he has organized and conducted several large scale fire test programs including those conducted during the 2010 IAAI Sooke Fire Investigator Training Event.

 Alan is currently a Regional Director and Secretary of BC Chapter 15 IAAI.
 He is employed as a Fire Prevention Officer and Local Assistant to the Fire Commissioner with Nanaimo Fire Rescue.
 Previously he was a Suppression Firefighter and Medical first responder with Nanaimo Fire Rescue and a Lieutenant with Lantzville Volunteer Fire Department.
 Alan was also Emergency Program Manager for the District of Lantzville.
 He holds IAAI-CI and IAAI-FIT certifications, is a Graduate Member of the Institution of Fire Engineers, and has a CFIE and CFII certifications from the National Association of Fire Investigators.
 Alan also has NFPA 472, 1001, 1033, 1031, 1035, 1041, 1021 accreditations with Pro-Board and IFSAC through the Justice Institute and the Texas Commission on Fire Protection.
 Prior to his Fire Department career Alan spent 15 years as a Chief Operating Officer of Praxis Technical Group, Inc a leading developer of operational and industrial health and safety compliance training for continuous process companies around the world.
 Alan has previously been a Director with Bantleman Court Housing Society a non-profit housing authority in Vancouver for youth at risk of homelessness.
 Alan continues to volunteer and be involved in activities to support underprivileged youth.